This site contains affiliate links. Click here to read my disclosure policy.

-Omega-6 fatty acids are essential Fatty Acids (EFA), meaning our body’s are unable to make these on it’s own.
+Omega-6 fatty acids are essential Fatty Acids (EFA), meaning our bodies are unable to make these on its own.
 Essential fatty acids are super important for all kinds of functions within the body, including cell membranes.
 While Omega-6 fatty acids have been given a bad rap in recent years, not all are created equal.
 In fact, our body needs a ratio of 4:1 healthy Omega-6 fatty acids to Omega-3 fatty acids.

-Removing Omega-6 fatty acids completely from a diet will not only expand your waistline by reducing the fat burning metabolism, they also reduce overall inflammation.
+Removing Omega-6 fatty acids completely from a diet will not only expand your waistline by reducing the fat burning metabolism, but they also reduce overall inflammation.
 While “bad” Omega-6 fatty acids will actually weaken the cell wall – hence health problems associated with high intake of these, there are healthy fats that actually benefit your cells and metabolism.

-The good news is that there are great options to incorporate these much needed fats into your diet to benefit from all of the health benefits!
+The good news is that there are great options to incorporate these much-needed fats into your diet to benefit from all of the health benefits!

-The all-star players are Linoleic acid (LA), Alpha Linoleic Acid (ALA), gamma-linoleic acid (GLA) and conjugated linoleic acid (CLA).
+The all-star players are Linoleic acid (LA), Alpha Linoleic Acid (ALA), gamma-linolenic acid (GLA) and conjugated linoleic acid (CLA).
 Important to note, these oils to retain their health benefits must be pure, non-heated, unprocessed, organic, non-GMO to retain health benefits.
 LA is necessary for cell health, again the basis for all bodily functions, including metabolism and cardiovascular health.

 Summary of fatty acids and health benefits:

-Found in hemp seeds, sunflower seeds, sesame seeds, pine nuts/oils, walnuts, pecans, brazil nuts and grass pastured dairy.
+Found in hemp seeds, sunflower seeds, sesame seeds, pine nuts/oils, walnuts, pecans, brazil nuts, and grass pastured dairy.

 Alpha-Linolenic Acid (ALA)– Energy boosting EPA/DHA – 85% of this is used immediately for energy, while the rest replenishes cell health.
-ALA is found in flax seed, pumpkin seeds, chia, walnuts, hazelnuts, leafy green veggies, butternut squash, brussels sprouts, kale, watercress, algal oil, cashews.
+ALA is found in flaxseed, pumpkin seeds, chia, walnuts, hazelnuts, leafy green veggies, butternut squash, brussels sprouts, kale, watercress, algal oil, cashews.

-Gamma Linolenic Acid (GLA) – GLA is a fat burner which activates brown fat, dormant fat with mitochondria (power house structures in the cells), increases serotonin increasing fullness feeling, reduces inflammation, lowers blood pressure, decrease PMS symptoms, decreases inflammation and helps with skin suppleness.
-GLA is found in black Currant seed oil, evening primrose, hemp seed, acai berries.
+Gamma Linolenic Acid (GLA) – GLA is a fat burner which activates brown fat, dormant fat with mitochondria (powerhouse structures in the cells), increases serotonin increasing fullness feeling, reduces inflammation, lowers blood pressure, decrease PMS symptoms, decreases inflammation and helps with skin suppleness.
+GLA is found in Black Currant seed oil, evening primrose, hemp seed, acai berries.

-You can also find CLA in this weight management product that I have personally used with great result: Trim – CLA and Hyaluronic Acid Supplement These fatty acids will help to boost metabolism and fight fat!
+You can also find CLA in this weight management product that I have personally used with a great result: Trim – CLA and Hyaluronic Acid Supplement These fatty acids will help to boost metabolism and fight fat!

-Nuts and seeds are the core staple of food items that can provide these nutrients and help you to lose weight, while staying healthy.
+Nuts and seeds are the core staple of food items that can provide these nutrients and help you to lose weight while staying healthy.

-Other than supplementation, the best way to get higher levels of CLA from your diet is through pasture raised beef and dairy.
+Other than supplementation, the best way to get higher levels of CLA from your diet is through pasture-raised beef and dairy.
 Beware of the sources of these foods, as packaging of conventional foods is sometimes deceiving.
 A great way to get quality beef and dairy delivered to your door if from Butcher Box.

 Great way to get more healthy fats into your diet and turn your body into a fat burning machine:

-Macadamia nuts – (Omega 7) good for lowering blood sugar, insulin resistance, suppress fat storage, reduce ldl, raise HDL, helps build collagen and reduces inflammation
+Macadamia nuts – (Omega 7) good for lowering blood sugar, insulin resistance, suppress fat storage, reduce LDL, raise HDL, helps build collagen and reduces inflammation

 Seeds and cold press oils – Hemp seed oil is a superstar, Black seed oil regenerates pancreatic cells and has the benefit of killing MRSA (a bad staph infection).